 - 18.1.1 It is important that the impacts of the Local Plan are monitored regularly.
 This helps to assess the effectiveness of the policies and may indicate where policy changes may be required. - 18.1.2 Monitoring will take an objective-led approach to the selection of targets and indicators, which will help provide a consistent basis for monitoring the performance of the strategy against the objectives.
 Where appropriate, the Local Plan will set targets for each policy, and will set out how the policy will be implemented and monitored.
 Specific targets have been included where clear outputs may be required.
-The monitoring criteria should be read alongside the relevant plan policy for a full understanding. - 18.1.3 Each year Copeland Borough Council will produce an Annual Monitoring Report which contains information on the progress of the implementation of the Local Plan and an assessment of the effectiveness of the policies together with any future Local Development Documents.
+The monitoring criteria should be read alongside the relevant plan policy for a full understanding. - 18.1.3 Each year the Council will produce an Annual Monitoring Report which contains information on the progress of the implementation of the Local Plan and an assessment of the effectiveness of the policies together with any future Local Development Documents.
 This monitoring will indicate progress towards targets and show where policies are not working as anticipated.
 This will help to inform any changes to the Plan.

-Table 18: Monitoring Table
+Table 17: Monitoring Table

-Policy Sustainability objectives policy helps to achieve What we want to monitor Monitoring indicators: Target/ Objective Develoj oment Strategy Policy DS1PU: Presumption in favour of Sustainable Development All The percentage of planning decisions in accordance with the development plan.
-Number of planning applications approved annually Percentage of approvals in accordance with the plan/ percentage of departures from the plan At least 95% of approvals should be in accordance with the Local Plan.
-Policy DS2PU: Reducing the impacts of development on Climate Change All Achievement of reducing the impacts of climate change and progress towards achieving the Cumbria target of net zero carbon by 2037.
-N/A N/A Policy DS3PU: Settlement Hierarchy All To what extent the Development is located in accordance with the settlement hierarchy Number of applications approved for residential/ employment use outside of settlement boundaries per year Development should be located in accordance with the settlement hierarchy Policy DS4PU: Settlement Boundaries ENV2, ENV4, ENV8, SO1, SO2, ECO1 The extent to which the settlement boundaries are functioning as a tool to guide development growth Number of applications approved for residential/ employment use outside of settlement boundaries per year All development should be located within the settlement boundaries (Except in certain cases as outlined in Policy)
+Policy Sustainability objectives policy helps to achieve What we want to monitor Monitoring indicators: Target/ Objective Contingency Action Development Strate ву Policy DS1: Settlement Hierarchy All To what extent the development is located in accordance with the settlement hierarchy 119 The proportion of applications approved within each tier of the settlement hierarchy per year.
+The proportion of development should not deviate from the proportions allocated through Policy H4 across a three-year average.
+Review of policy criteria that enable development against settlement hierarchy.
+Review of decisions by the LPA and also appeal decisions Policy DS2: Settlement Boundaries ENV2, ENV4, ENV8, SO1, SO2, ECO1 The extent to which the settlement boundaries are functioning as a tool to guide development growth Number of applications approved for residential/ employment use outside of settlement boundaries per year No development should be located outside of settlement boundaries (except in certain cases as outlined in policy) Review of policy criteria that enable development beyond settlement boundaries.
+Review of LPA planning decisions and appeal decisions